anthcourtney/ansible-role-cis-amazon-linux/README.md

 Introduction
 ------------

-This ansible role applies v1.0.0 of the CIS Amazon Linux Benchmark. <https://benchmarks.cisecurity.org/tools2/linux/CIS_Amazon_Linux_Benchmark_v2.0.0.pdf>
+This ansible role applies v1.0.0 of the CIS Amazon Linux 2 Benchmark.
+The benchmark document is no longer directly available for download, but can be obtained with e-mail registration from [CIS](https://learn.cisecurity.org/benchmarks)

-This role was developed and tested against Amazon Linux 2016.03.
-It has been tested against Amazon Linux 2016.09 with equal success.
+This role was developed and tested against Amazon Linux 2 (2.0.20190313).
+It has been tested against Amazon Linux 2 (2.0.20190313) with equal success.

 Why Would I Use This Role?
 --------------------------